nccasia/ncc-php/README.md

 8. Create a user profile page with user information.
 9. Add 3rd party integration for authentication and sharing.
 10. Add the project into a docker compose
+11. Cover the project with unittest and functional tests
-11. Deploy on a platform as a service (PaaS) such as heroku
+12. Deploy on a platform as a service (PaaS) such as heroku

 Example: